 Teaching in WCSD

 2018-19 Nevada Teacher Hiring and Retention IncentivesThe Nevada Legislature has allocated funding and set eligibility requirements for incentives for certain teachers in hard-to-fill positions and/or in Title I Schools, One Star Schools and Two Star Schools for the 2018-19 school year.
-The amount received per teacher will depend on how many Nevada teachers meet the eligibilty criteria.
+The amount received per teacher will depend on how many Nevada teachers meet the eligibility criteria.
 The amounts listed are the maximum payments teachers can expect to receive.
 Learn more about the Nevada Legislature's Education Initiatives for the New Nevada here.

 Highlights of the Programs: